1234567890num/KH2FM-Plando-Useful-Codes/Starting Stats & MP Costs.md

 patch=1,EE,01CD1AD0,extended,000000XX// Session// FF
 ```

-Conditionals Explanation:
+# Conditionals Explanation

+Since every code in this file uses the same conditionals, it is possible to combine them all together in one section.
+Don't forget to edit the number of lines affected by the conditionals.

 ```
-patch=1,EE,E0050003,extended,0032DFC8// Difficulty Determiner.
+patch=1,EE,E0030003,extended,0032DFC8// Difficulty Determiner.
 0=Beginner, 1=Standard, 2=Proud, 3=Critical.
 This is optional.
-patch=1,EE,E0042002,extended,0032BAE0// Location at Station of Serenity in Twilight Town patch=1,EE,E0030001,extended,0032BAE4// Event at selecting dream weapon patch=1,EE,E0020001,extended,0032BAE6// patch=1,EE,E0010001,extended,0032BAE8//
+patch=1,EE,E0022002,extended,0032BAE0// Location at Station of Serenity in Twilight Town patch=1,EE,E0010001,extended,0032BAE8// Event at selecting dream weapon
 ```
-Since every code in this file uses the same conditionals, it is possible to combine them all together in one section.
-Don't forget to edit the number of lines affected by the conditionals.